 Xbox 360 S-Video/AV Cable

-You can connect an optical audio cable with the S/PDIF (TOSLINK) port on the cable or adaptor.
+You can connect an optical audio cable with the S/PDIF (TOSLINK) port on the cable or adapter.

-Connecting digital audio to an Xbox 360 S console: If you have an Xbox 360 S console, connect the audio cable to the S/PDIF (optical audio/TOSLINK) port on the back.
+To connect digital audio to an Xbox 360 S console, connect the audio cable to the S/PDIF (optical audio/TOSLINK) port on the back.